-Trading CSE Stocks - A holder of restricted securities of a Foreign Private Issuer may resell the securities on the CSE pursuant to exclusions available under Regulation S or after one year under Rule 144 of the U.S. Securities Act.
+Trading CSE Stocks.
+A holder of restricted securities of a Foreign Private Issuer may resale the securities the CSE pursuant to exclusions available under Regulation S or after one year under Rule 144 of the U.S. Securities Act.
 If the company is a Foreign Private Issuer, restricted securities may generally be resold through the facilities of the CSE under Regulation S, subject only to applicable Canadian hold periods and resale restrictions.
 Many major U.S. broker-dealers can facilitate trading through the facilities of the CSE, subject to U.S. securities laws.

-Secondary Trading on U.S. Over-the-Counter Markets - CSE issuers can access U.S. investors by being quoted on a U.S. over-the-counter (OTC) market such as the OTCQX, OTCQB, OTC Pink and other secondary markets.
+Secondary Trading on U.S. Over-the-Counter Markets.
+CSE issuers can access U.S. investors by being quoted on a U.S. over-the-counter (OTC) market such as the OTCQX, OTCQB, OTC Pink and other secondary markets.
 A secondary market may develop on OTCQX, OTCQB, OTC Pink without SEC registration.
-The OTC Markets Group routinely accepts CSE listed companies for quotation on the OTCQB and OTCQX markets, which are the preferred markets at most broker-dealers.
-Issuers may facilitate development of a U.S. secondary market through qualifying for certain exemptions under state blue sky laws such as manual listing with Mergent.10
+Issuers may facilitate development of a U.S. secondary market through qualifying for certain exemptions under state blue sky laws such as manual listing with Mergent.6

-Interlisting on a U.S. Market - Companies listed on the CSE can also access U.S. capital by interlisting on a U.S. Exchange, subject to satisfying the listing requirements of the exchange.
+Interlisting on a U.S. Market.
+Companies listed on the CSE can also access U.S. capital by interlisting on a U.S. Exchange, subject to satisfying the listing requirements of the exchange.
+The ability for a cannabis company that operates in violation of U.S. federal law to list its securities on a national U.S. exchange (e.g., NYSE, NASDAQ, NYSE American) is unclear; however, a cannabis company that operates outside the United States in compliance with the laws of the applicable jurisdictions should be able to qualify for listing.
 The primary benefit of a second listing is access to another pool of growth capital and exposure to new analysts and institutional and retail investors.
 See the next section for more information on interlisting.

-10 Certain states provide an exemption from registration of secondary transactions of securities where the issuer of such securities must publish certain disclosure information on an ongoing basis in a securities manual published by Mergent (formerly known as Moody's).
+6 Certain states provide an exemption from registration of secondary transactions of securities where the issuer of such securities must publish certain disclosure information on an ongoing basis in a securities manual published by Mergent (formerly known as Moody's).